What a difference a year makes: California poised to reopen - WTMJ

 Next month, nearly the entire state could see a return of inside restaurant dining, the reopening of movie theaters and other indoor businesses, far more children back in classrooms and competing in sports — maybe even fans in the stands for Opening Day of Major League Baseball.

-“It’s important that we start getting back to work and recovery,” said Emilie Clarke, district affairs and development director at the Downtown Sacramento Partnership, which represents businesses in California’s capital city.
+“It’s important that we start getting back to work and recovery,” said Emilie Cameron, district affairs and development director at the Downtown Sacramento Partnership, which represents businesses in California’s capital city.

 Sacramento County has been stuck in the state’s most restrictive reopening tier, keeping restaurants, gyms and museums closed for indoor service alongside other business restrictions.
 California uses a four-tiered color-coded system to dictate how businesses and schools must operate; purple is the most restrictive, yellow the least.

-Note: This story has been corrected with the proper spelling of Emilie Cameron’s last name.
-It is Cameron, not Clarke.